rafiberlin/ws2018_nlp_project/README.md

 ├── features  <- implementation of feature selection technique
 ├── model  <- implementation of feature engineering for MaxEnt classifier with POS
 ├── process_data  <- implementation of data processing functions
-├── process_data  <- implementation of data processing functions
-├── main.py  <-  all functions necessary for training a model are called from here
+├── main.py  <-  all functions necessary for training the POS model are called from here
 ├── requirements.py  <-  all modules necessary to run scripts